 The top speed of electric cars is usually relatively low, often less than 100Mph.
-However, the acceleration is great because ‘revving up’ isn’t required.
+However, the acceleration is great because ‘revving up’ is not required.
 This means quick acceleration even from a standing start, making EVs perfect for city driving.

 Many large companies are making every effort to make the new fuel systems as safe as possible.
-Click here to view a great video from Fully Charged on EV safety and in particular what Volvo is doing to address the safety of new electric cars.
+Here Fully Charged explain what Volvo is doing to address the safety of new electric cars.

-Hybrid cars are, as the name suggests, a mix between a fully electric car and a traditional petrol car.
+Hybrid cars are a mix between a fully electric car and a traditional petrol car.
 They are powered by a combination of both a petrol engine and an electric motor.

 Extensive articles discussing hybrid cars can be found at the following links:

 One of the main factors that persuades people to buy an electric car is the reduced environmental impact as they do not emit greenhouse gases.
-Even when factoring in the construction of the cars and the electricity used to run them, the amount of CO2 emitted by an EV over it’s lifetime should be around 15-40% less than that of a conventional car.
+Even when factoring in the construction of the cars and the electricity used to run them, the amount of CO2 emitted by an EV over its lifetime should be around 15-40% less than that of a conventional car.
 However, a study published in Energy Procedia in 2017 concluded that CO2 emissions from the production of an EV are 59% higher than those from the production of internal combustion engine vehicle (ICEV).

 How Much Does An Electric Car Cost?